Miss North Carolina's Teen

-Kate Ward of Kenansville was crowned Miss North Carolina's Teen 2025 on June 28, 2025, at the High Point Theater in High Point, North Carolina.
-She will compete for the title of Miss America's Teen 2026 in September 2025.
+Camdyn Lee of Catawba was crowned Miss North Carolina's Teen on June 27, 2026, at the High Point Theater in High Point, North Carolina.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss North Carolina's Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.